thenumbernine/farm-game/README.md

 	- crossbow
 		- bolts
 	- traps
 		- mortal
-		- live traps
+		- live trapping animals
 		- domesticate
 			- train for fighting
-- chest
+- traceline
-	- don't allow it to be broken into an item if it has anything ... or you'll lose its contents.
+	- for placement of items / tiles (preview where they'll go)
+	- for determining where weapon/tool swings will land
+	- for determining NPC interaction / talking
+	- mix traceline with push() and walking
+	- make walking step over half-tiles
+	- make the default block placement / excavation be half-tile at a time

 - digging:
 	- if you dig ground, (or remove stone or wood or any tile), it should remove sprites on top of the ground (hoed, watered, seeded)
 	- or if you try to dig ground that has a bush/tree on it, it should fail to dig.